A Comprehensive Guide to EMR Software: Costs, Pricing Models, Top Providers and How to Transition

 In summary, first year costs vary widely from $5,000 to $750,000+ depending on size, features, and vendor.
 Ongoing costs typically $200 to $500 per provider monthly.

 What is EMR software? #

 In an attempt to modernize the healthcare industry, the American Recovery and Reinvestment Act of 2009 mandated that all public and private healthcare providers utilize an electronic medical records system in order to receive medicare and medicaid financial incentives.

 EMR software is a more reliable and secure method of managing, maintaining, and storing patient medical information.
 These records are often sensitive and critical to providing proper care to the patient, which means that secure electronic storage is a significantly safer way of making sure the information is protected, yet available when needed.

 EMR software provides a solution for healthcare providers to be compliant with the ARRA and makes managing medical records easy.

-What are the benefits of EMR? #
+What are the Benefits of EMR? #

+Since 2021, 9 in 10 medical offices transitioned to an EMR or EHR System.
 Any records generated by a healthcare provider for a patient should be included into the electronic medical record.
 This includes everything from billing information to previous treatments, prescriptions, diagnoses, and operations.
 Ideally, the EMR is a one stop shop for healthcare providers to understand their history with the patient and can easily share it digitally with other necessary medical professionals who may also be working with the individual.

 In addition to the ease of access, it is easier to protect electronic records from physical damage such as fire and flood.
 It is also easier to lock down access of electronic records to authorized personnel only in order to maintain the privacy a patient’s health information.